-- 1. With the Scan Tool in "SRS Mode" (see Reading SRS DTCs on page 51 for details), press the ERASE So button. - 2.
-A confirmation message shows on the LCD display. - If you are sure you want to proceed, press the ERASE So button to erase the SRS DTCs from the vehicle's computer.

-- If you do not want to continue with the erase process, press the LD/M button to exit the erase mode and return to the Enhanced Main Menu. - 3.
-If you chose to erase SRS DTCs, a progress screen displays while the erase function is in progress. - If the erase was successful. confirmation message shows on the LCD display.
-Press the POWER/ LINK () D button to re-link the Scan Tool to the vehicle. - If the erase was not successful, an advisory message shows on the LCD repeat steps 2 and 3, above.
+- With the Scan Tool in "SRS Mode" (see Reading SRS DTCs on page 51 for details), press the ERASE S button. - 2.
+A confirmation message shows on the LCD display. - If you are sure you want to proceed, press the ERASE So button to erase the SRS DTCs from the vehicle's computer. - If you do not want to continue with the erase process, press the LD/M button to exit the erase mode and return to the Enhanced Main Menu. - 3.
+If you chose to erase SRS DTCs, a progress screen displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the LCD display.
+Press the POWER/LINK O C button to re-link the Scan Tool to the vehicle. - If the erase was not successful, an advisory message shows on the LCD display.
+Verify that the Scan Tool is properly connected to the vehicle's DLC and that the ignition is on, then repeat steps 2 and 3, above.